-The Company has adopted a Nomination and Remuneration Policy for Directors Key ManagerialRemuneration and other employee formulated by the Committee for determining QualificationPositive Attributesand Independence of a Director and others which is available on thewebsite of the Company www.modernindia.co.in
+The Company has adopted a revised Remuneration Policy for Directors Key ManagerialRemuneration and other employee formulated by the Committee for determining QualificationPositive Attributesand Independence of a Director and others which is available on thewebsite of the Company www.modernindia.co.in

 STAKEHOLDERS RELATIONSHIP COMMITTEE

 According to the provisions of section 178(5) of the Companies Act 2013 and theCompanies (Meetings of Board and its Powers) Rules 2014 every company having more than1000 shareholders/ debenture holders/ deposit holders and any other security holders isrequired to have a "Stakeholders Relationship Committee".
-The StakeholdersRelationship Committee considers and resolves the grievances of security holders of theCompany.
-The Committee consists of the following directors:
+However the saidcommittee was constituted in June 2002.

 CORPORATE SOCIAL RESPONSIBILITY COMMITTEE

 As per the Provision of Section 135 of the Companies Act 2013 and the Companies(Corporate Social

 The Committee is authorized to do all such acts deeds and things which may benecessary for performing the duties and responsibilities defined under section 135 of theCompanies Act 2013 and the Companies (Corporate Social Responsibility Policy) Rules2014.
 They plan and execute the various CSR activities to be undertaken by the Company.